Photo by Stephen Speckman.

 Meet Mel

 MELISSA LEILANI LARSON (she/her) is a mixed race Filipino writer based in Salt Lake City.
-Her newest play, A FORM OF FLATTERY, is a finalist/honorable mention for the 46th Bay Area Playwrights Festival and a finalist for Portland Center Stage’s JAW festival.
+Her newest play, A FORM OF FLATTERY, is an honorable mention finalist for the 46th Bay Area Playwrights Festival and a finalist for Portland Center Stage’s JAW festival.

 Mel’s adaptation of Jane Austen’s PRIDE AND PREJUDICE has entertained sold-out houses across the country and is available for perusal and licensing through Stage Partners.

 She wrote the book for the new musical RELATIVE SPACE, featuring songs by rising pop sensation Kjersti Long.
-RELATIVE SPACE premiered at the Creekside Theatre Fest in 2023 and is currently being prepared for an industry reading later this year.
+RELATIVE SPACE premiered at the Creekside Theatre Fest in 2023 and is being prepared for an concert staging in Fall 2024.

 Mel’s adaptation of Rabindranath Tagore’s THE POST OFFICE was honored with the American Alliance for Theatre & Education Distinguished Play award and is being performed by middle and high schools nation-wide.
 It’s available for licensing through YouthPLAYS.